infar-buw/parametric-planning-catalogue/docs/ModuleAnalysis/Slope.md

 ---
 layout: module
 title: Slope
-parent: Analysis Modules
 id: m-a-006
 using: [m-a-001, m-a-003, m-a-002]
-nav_order: 1
+summary: A mesh of terrain is required.

 ---

-A mesh of terrain is required.

 * Calculate normal vector with [Value At Point]() on a terrain.
 * Calculate angle between normal vector and the z-vector pointing directly upwards (0, 0, 1).
 The angle represents the slope angle.